ese-ada-lovelace-2024/make_and_friends/slides/cmake.md

 >     affected by the change.
 > -   If a .in file has changed then it suffices to re-run config.status
 >     and make.

 > -   If the body of source code is copied to another computer then it
 >     is sufficient to re-run configure (which runs config.status) and
 >     make.
 (For this reason source code using Autotools is normally
 >     distributed without the files that configure generates.)
 > -   If the body of source code is changed more fundamentally, then
 >     configure.ac and the .in files need to be changed and all
 >     subsequent steps also followed.
-> -   To process files, autoconf uses the GNU implementation of the m4
->     macro system.

 ### GNU Automake, libtools etc.